Introduction to Linear Regression in Python

 What Did We Learn?

-In this module, we have discussed the use of linear regression, what linear regression is, the line of best fit, and the coefficient of x.
-Toward the end, we have built two linear regression models: simple linear regression and multiple linear regression.
+In this module, we have talked about Python linear regression, linear regression best fit line, and the coefficient of x.
+Toward the end, we have built two linear regression models: simple linear regression and multiple linear regression using sklearn in Python.
+You can master linear regression and more.
+Learn from experts in our Python course in Bangalore.
 In the next module, we will talk about logistic regression.
 Let’s meet there!